 Students should select these courses in consultation with the academic adviser and/or the astrogeophysics program director.
 These courses are to provide depth and rigor to the student's academic program, but students are given freedom to tailor their astrogeophysics program to match particular interests.

 Honors and High Honors

-To qualify for graduation with honors, a student must complete one additional advanced course in astronomy, geology, or physics beyond the basic requirements.
-In addition, a minimum GPA of 3.33 is required in advanced courses for the major.
+To qualify for graduation with honors, a student must (a) complete one additional advanced course in astronomy, geology, or physics beyond the basic requirements; (b) earn a minimum GPA of 3.50 in advanced courses required for the major; and (c) complete and successfully defend an honors thesis.
+Normally the thesis is based on the candidate's senior research.
 High honors are awarded at the joint discretion of the Department of Geology and the Department of Physics and Astronomy on the basis of GPA and, in particular, for outstanding achievement in senior research.

 For more information about the department, including Faculty, transfer credit, awards, etc., please visit the Physics and Astronomy department catalogue page.